 “Unity in Diversity” is a hallmark of the Sivananda tradition, the phrase used by Swami Vishudevananda as he set out on his missions for world peace.
 But even before his historic flights to trouble spots around the world, Swami Vishnu launched his effort for world peace in a way that still resonates today: he created, in 1969, the first yoga teacher training course in the West.
 In this way, he could train yoga teachers as peace ambassadors, who would become future leaders and responsible citizens of the world.

-Since then, nearly 50,000 students have graduated from the Yoga Teacher Training Course, here on Paradise Island in the Bahamas and at the other Sivananda ashrams and centers around the world.
-These teachers in training, from all walks of life, careers, and cultures, continue to embody the Swami Vishnu’s mission of Unity in Diversity.
+Since then, over 50,000 students have graduated from the Yoga Teacher Training Course, here on Paradise Island in the Bahamas and at the other Sivananda ashrams and centers around the world.
+These teachers in training, from all walks of life, careers, and cultures, continue to embody the Swami Vishnu's mission of Unity in Diversity.

 Who becomes a yoga teacher training student?
 Here are stories from five recent graduates:

 Kenyon Ferguson, Nassau, Bahamas (March 2019 Teacher Training Course)